Part of the Accessibility audit

 Screen readers use the lang attribute to load the correct pronunciation engine.
 When the attribute says 'en', the reader uses English phonetics.
 When it says 'fr', it switches to French.
 When the attribute is missing, the reader guesses based on the user's system language or the content itself.

 The guess is often wrong.
-A French screen reader encountering an English page will attempt to pronounce English words with French phonetics.
+A French screen reader hitting an English page will attempt to pronounce English words with French phonetics.
 The result is garbled speech that is hard to follow.
 For bilingual sites or sites serving international audiences, this makes the content nearly incomprehensible.

 Even on English-only sites in English-speaking countries, the lang attribute matters.
-Some screen reader users have their system set to a different language.
+Some screen reader users have their system set to a new language.
 Without the lang attribute, the reader defaults to that system language.
 An English page read with a Japanese pronunciation engine is not useful.

 The lang attribute also affects browser behavior beyond screen readers.
 Browsers use it for spell-checking, hyphenation, quotation mark style, and font selection.
 Search engines use it as a signal for language-specific results.
 Translation tools use it to determine the source language.